and since fog transmits sound so well, here’s some fog music.

 Pyrenean riverbed, France

-always one to take advantage of the little unexpected casting opportunities life brings, i quickly grabbed the practice rod, “you never know when this particular skill might come in handy !”, climbed up on the filthy thing and started playing with my puss.
+always one to take advantage of the little unexpected casting opportunities life brings, i quickly grabbed the practice rod in a “you never know when this particular skill might come in handy !” mood and climbed up on the filthy thing and started playing with my puss.

-getting in a real situational context is very important when practicing casts. with that in mind, i was facing ‘upstream’ and casting to Pussy Galore hiding behind the blade to the left. (just behind the yellow fluff that’s just above the ground and about to land) and the idea was to get the fluff to ‘drift’ to her lair, letting the grass current deliver the fluff while the rest of the line was upstream and hopefully out of view of the furry fish. mostly adapted to very close-up fishing, i’ve caught many a fish in the tiny, enclosed by vegetation Pyrenean feeder streams with it.
+getting in a quasi-real situational context is very important when practicing casts. with that in mind, i was standing on a rock facing ‘upstream’ and casting to Pussy Galore hiding behind the blade to the left. (just behind the yellow fluff that’s just above the ground and about to land), and the idea was to get the fluff to ‘drift’ to her lair, letting the grass current deliver the fluff while the rest of the line was upstream and hopefully out of view of the furry fish. mostly adapted to very close-up fishing, i’ve caught many a fish in the tiny, enclosed by vegetation Pyrenean feeder streams with presentation.

 this cast is a Snap-Back Curve that basically creates a ∩ or more precisely, ɾ uʍop-ǝpısdn uɐ when seen from above.